Come un tuono

-"Come un tuono" is a song by Italian singer Rose Villain with featured vocals by rapper Guè.
-It was released on 29 March 2024 by Warner Music Italy as the third single from her sophomore album Radio Sakura.
+"Come un tuono" is a song by Italian singer Rose Villain with featured vocals by Italian rapper Guè.
+It was released on 29 March 2024 by Warner Music Italy as the third single from her sophomore studio album Radio Sakura.

 The song topped the Italian Singles Chart and was certified quadruple platinum in Italy.

 A Spanish-language version of the song, "Como un trueno", featuring Colombian rapper Blessd was released on 30 August 2024.

 Music video

 The music video for "Come un tuono", directed by Amedeo Zancanella, was released on the same day via Rose Villain's YouTube channel.
 Zancanella also directed the video for "Como un trueno", released on 30 August 2024.